 When exact_match_flag is equal to 0, the quality of the approximation at the recovery point is chosen by the encoding process and is not specified in this Specification.

-broken_link_flag indicates the presence or absence of a broken link in the layer with nuh_layer_id equal to targetLayerId at the location of the recovery point SEI message and is assigned further semantics as follows:
+broken_link_flag indicates the presence or absence of a broken link in the layer in the current layer at the location of the recovery point SEI message and is assigned further semantics as follows:

-– If broken_link_flag is equal to 1, pictures with nuh_layer_id equal to targetLayerId produced by starting the decoding process at the location of a previous access unit where the picture of the layer with nuh_layer_id equal to targetLayerId and the pictures of all the direct and indirect reference layers are IRAP pictures may contain undesirable visual artefacts to the extent that decoded pictures with nuh_layer_id equal to targetLayerId at and subsequent to the access unit containing the recovery point SEI message in decoding order should not be displayed until the specified recovery point in output order.
+– If broken_link_flag is equal to 1, pictures in the current layer produced by starting the decoding process at the location of a previous access unit where the picture of the layer in the current layer and the pictures of all the direct and indirect reference layers are IRAP pictures may contain undesirable visual artefacts to the extent that decoded pictures in the current layer at and subsequent to the access unit containing the recovery point SEI message in decoding order should not be displayed until the specified recovery point in output order.

 – Otherwise (broken_link_flag is equal to 0), no indication is given regarding any potential presence of visual artefacts.